-Or lawyers can also work with you to reduce the amount of money claimed by your health insurer after you receive a settlement or jury award.
-Insurance companies have a right to recover costs that they have already paid and will try to claim their share of any settlement or award.
+Our lawyers can also work with you to reduce the amount of money you owe your healthcare providers after you receive a settlement or jury award.
+Insurance companies have a right to recover costs that they have already paid and you can bet they will try to claim their share of your settlement.

 If you were injured in a motor vehicle accident in Minneapolis, St. Paul or anywhere in the metro area, contact Sand Law today to discuss how we may be able to help you.
 It is important to act quickly and to document all details related to your accident and your injury.
 We understand that the most important thing for you to do following an injury is focus on your recovery.
 With our representation, you can focus on what matters most and get back to full health.